TDA-Jyamiti/fzz/README.md

 ## Group Information

 This project is developed by [Tao Hou](https://taohou01.github.io) under the [CGTDA](https://www.cs.purdue.edu/homes/tamaldey/CGTDAwebsite/) research group at Purdue University lead by [Dr. Tamal K. Dey](https://www.cs.purdue.edu/homes/tamaldey/).
+Python bindings are due to [Soham Mukherjee](https://www.cs.purdue.edu/homes/mukher26/) who also belongs to the [CGTDA](https://www.cs.purdue.edu/homes/tamaldey/CGTDAwebsite/) research group and is a Ph.D. student of Prof. Dey.

 ## About the Implementation